ISMAELHADDAD/adventofcode/README.md

-# Advent Of Code 2021
+# Advent Of Code

-Very inefficient elixir code for solving the advent of code puzzles.
+2021: Done in elixir lang.